Topotests

 To allow for automated selective testing on large scale continuous integration systems, all tests must be marked with at least one of the following markers:

-The markers corespond to the daemon subdirectories in FRR’s source code and have to be added to tests on a module level depending on which daemons are used during the test.
+The markers correspond to the daemon subdirectories in FRR’s source code and have to be added to tests on a module level depending on which daemons are used during the test.

 The goal is to have continuous integration systems scan code submissions, detect changes to files in a daemons subdirectory and select only tests using that daemon to run to shorten developers waiting times for test results and save test infrastructure resources.